VR Simulation

 What makes it different

-Learners do not pick from a menu of phrases — they speak freely and the avatar responds.
-The conversation goes wherever the learner takes it, so every session is different and feels like talking to a real person.
+Trainees do not pick from a menu of phrases — they speak freely and the avatar responds.
+The conversation goes wherever the trainee takes it, so every session is different and feels like talking to a real person.

-The hardest part of a new language is daring to speak it.
-In the headset there is no class watching and no stranger to feel embarrassed in front of — just a patient avatar and as many tries as the learner needs.
+The hardest part of any difficult conversation is daring to have it.
+In the headset there is no audience and no one to feel embarrassed in front of — just a patient avatar and as many tries as the trainee needs.

 How a session runs